 The Orom Cross Graphite Project seems well-placed to be able to fulfil long term demand for high quality flake graphite.
 It is worth investigating the sort of numbers that the PFS could suggest.
 We already know that the graphite is characterised by large and jumbo flake size with both high grade and purity that is in short supply and demands a premium price.
-Producing 25,000tpa of high margin graphite on the sorts of low-cost numbers mentioned above looks as though it could generate US\$25 million cash flow per year or US\$250 million over the first ten years life of the project.
-If the market can absorb more than 25,000tpa then the plant can be up scaled quickly to accommodate this.
-Hence the PFS could suggest a NPV (10) of ~US\$100 million, but obviously the key to achieving such a figure is good flake size, high recoveries and low operating costs - all of which the company will be working towards throughout 2020.
+Producing 25,000tpa of high margin graphite on the sorts of low-cost numbers mentioned above looks as though it could generate US\$30 million cash flow per year (at weighted average US\$1,250/t), or US\$300 million over the first ten years life of the project.
+If the total operating cost of US\$350/t can be achieved this considers an operating margin of US\$900/t or US\$ 22.5m pa.
+If prices rise over the next decade due to flake graphite shortages as forecast this could have a significant incremental impact to the positive.
+If the market can absorb more than 25,000tpa then the plant can be up scaled quickly to accommodate this, again with substantial upside potential.
+Hence the PFS could suggest an initial NPV (10) of ~US\$100 million, with opportunity for this to grow over time, but the key to achieving such a figure is good flake size, high recoveries and low operating costs - all of which the company will be working towards throughout 2020.